evberrypi/bitpay-serverless/README.md

 });
 ```

-Arguments for creating invoices can be viewed here: https://bitpay.com/api#resource-Invoices
+Arguments for creating invoices can be viewed [here](https://bitpay.com/api#resource-Invoices)

 ### Assuming a Different Facade